clearfunction/slides/object-oriented-design-in-ruby/md/03-managing-dependencies.md

 ## Choosing dependency direction

-* Some classes are more likely than others to have changes in requirements.
+<p class="fragment fade-in">Some classes are more likely than others to require changes.</p>
-* Concrete classes are more likely to change than abstract classes.
+<p class="fragment fade-in">Concrete classes change more likely than abstractions.</p>
-* Changing a class that has many dependents will result in widespread consequences.
+<p class="fragment fade-in">Changing a class with many dependents can end poorly.</p>

 <..>